 9 – Wolf Attack

-This particular scene doesn’t seem vital at first, but it has a crucial role in the building relationship between Beauty and Beast.
-After Beast gets angry with Belle, she decides she must leave immediately and takes off into the woods on her trusted horse.
+This particular scene doesn’t seem vital at first, but it has a crucial role in building the relationship between Beauty and Beast.
+After the Beast gets angry with Belle, she leaves immediately and takes off into the woods on her trusted horse.

 She soon realizes her mistake as wolves descend on and attack her.
 At the last moment, the Beast roars in and saves them both!
 On the return trip to the castle, Belle tends to the Beast’s wounds.
 They finally start to see other qualities in each other that may lead to something more.